Virginia State Route 267

-State Route 267 (SR 267) is a primary state highway in the US state of Virginia.
+State Route 267 (VA 267) is an expressway in the US state of Virginia.
 It consists of two end-to-end toll roads – the Dulles Toll Road and Dulles Greenway – as well as the non-tolled Dulles Access Road, which lies in the median of Dulles Toll Road and then extends east to Falls Church.
 The combined roadway provides a toll road for commuting and a free road for access to Washington Dulles International Airport.
 The three sections are operated and maintained by separate agencies: Dulles Toll Road and Dulles Access Road are maintained by the Metropolitan Washington Airports Authority (MWAA); the Dulles Greenway is owned by TRIP II, a limited partnership, but is maintained by Atlas Arteria, an Australian company which owns the majority stake in the partnership.
-The Dulles Access Road's median hosts the Silver Line of the Washington Metro between the airport and Tysons.
+The Dulles Access Road's median hosts the Washington Metro's Silver Line between the airport and Tysons.

 Dulles Access Road

 The Dulles Access Road is a four-lane, 13.65 mi highway that runs between the westbound and eastbound roadways of the Dulles Toll Road, along the latter's median.
-There are no general-access exits from the westbound lanes, and no general-access entrances to the eastbound lanes, with the exception of gated slip ramps to and from the toll road that buses and emergency vehicles can use.
+As this road is exclusively used for entering and exiting Dulles Airport, there are no general-access exits from the westbound lanes, and no general-access entrances to the eastbound lanes, with the exception of gated slip ramps to and from the toll road that buses and emergency vehicles can use, and it is free of charge to use.
 The Access Road was built from the Beltway as part of the construction of Dulles Airport, and opened with the airport in 1962.
 It was extended to I-66 in 1985.

 Until 2006, the Dulles Access Road was operated by the Virginia Department of Transportation (VDOT) under contract with the Metropolitan Washington Airports Authority, the owner of the land under both the Access Road and the Dulles Toll Road, and has the unsigned designation of State Route 90004.